pyodide/pyodide/docs/usage/type-conversions.md

 - passing arguments to a Python function called from Javascript
 - returning the result of a Javascript function called from Python
 - when accessing an attribute of a `JsProxy`

+:::{admonition} Memory leaks and Python to Javascript translations
+:class: warning

+Any time a Python to Javascript translation occurs, it may create a `PyProxy`.
+To avoid memory leaks, you must store the result and destroy it when you are done with it.
+Unfortunately, we currently provide no convenient way to do this, particularly when calling Javascript functions from Python.

 ## Round trip conversions
 Translating an object from Python to Javascript and then back to